mlcommons/algorithmic-efficiency/RULES.md

 ### Workloads

 For the purposes of the Training Algorithm Track, we consider a workload the combination of a `dataset`, `model`, `loss_fn`, along with a target that is defined over some evaluation metric.
 E.g., ResNet50 on ImageNet using the cross-entropy loss until a target error of 34.6% on the test set has been reached, would constitute a workload.
 The evaluation metric, in this example the misclassification error rate, is directly implied by the dataset/task.
-In addition to the [public workload](#public-workloads) set, submissions must also perform well on a set of [held-out workloads](#randomized-workloads).
+In addition to the [fixed workload](#fixed-workloads) set, submissions must also perform well on a set of [held-out workloads](#randomized-workloads).
 These held-out workloads will be generated after the submission deadline, but their randomized generating process is publicly available with the call for submission (see "[Randomized workloads](#randomized-workloads)" section).
-The submissions will be [scored](#scoring) according to their performance on all workloads, including the public as well as the held-out workloads.
+The submissions will be [scored](#scoring) according to their performance on all workloads, including the fixed as well as the held-out workloads.

-Furthermore, a less computationally expensive subset of the public workloads is collected with the [qualification set](#qualification-set).
-Submitters without enough compute ressources to self-report on the full set of public and held-out workloads can instead self-report on this smaller qualification set.
+Furthermore, a less computationally expensive subset of the fixed workloads is collected with the [qualification set](#qualification-set).
+Submitters without enough compute ressources to self-report on the full set of fixed and held-out workloads can instead self-report on this smaller qualification set.
 Well-performing submissions can thereby qualify for computational resources provided by sponsors of the benchmark to be scored on the full benchmark set.

-#### Public workloads
+#### Fixed workloads

-The public workloads are fully specified with the call for submissions.
+The fixed workloads are fully specified with the call for submissions.
 They contain a diverse set of tasks such as image classification, machine translation, speech recognition, or other typical machine learning tasks.
-For a single tasks there might be multiple models and therefore multiple public workloads.
-The entire set of public workloads should have a combined runtime of roughly 100 hours on the [benchmarking hardware](#benchmarking-hardware).
+For a single tasks there might be multiple models and therefore multiple fixed workloads.
+The entire set of fixed workloads should have a combined runtime of roughly 100 hours on the [benchmarking hardware](#benchmarking-hardware).

-The currently eight public workloads are:
+The currently eight fixed workloads are:

 |            | **Task**                      | **Dataset** | **Model**               | **Loss** | **Metric** | Validation<br>**Target** | Test<br>**Target**   | Maximum<br>**Runtime** |
 |------------|-------------------------------|-------------|-------------------------|----------|------------|--------------------------|----------------------|------------------------|